maxart/omarchy-cleaner/README.md

 The script can automatically detect and remove keyboard shortcuts associated with the apps and webapps you're removing.
 This feature:

 - Scans `~/.config/hypr/bindings.conf` for matching keyboard bindings
-- Shows a ⌨ indicator next to items that have associated shortcuts
+- Shows a ⌨ indicator next to items that have associated shortcuts during selection
-- Allows you to toggle the cleanup feature on/off with the 'K' key
+- After app selection, presents a YES/NO dialog for items with keyboard shortcuts
+- Shows exactly which items have shortcuts before asking for confirmation
 - Creates a timestamped backup of your bindings.conf before making changes
 - Intelligently matches bindings for:
   - Regular applications (e.g., `uwsm app -- spotify`)